alexchandy13/multicultural-llm-probe/README.md

 # Multicultural LLM Probe

-Cultural norm drift in LLMs: disentangling the effects of SFT vs. DPO with a values-based extension of CULNIG.
+Cultural drift in LLMs: disentangling the effects of SFT vs. DPO with a values-based extension of CULNIG.

-## Research question

-Does SFT vs. DPO differentially erode non-Western cultural norms and values in LLMs, and can this be explained at the neuron level using a values-based extension of CULNIG?

 ## Four conditions